Soften the Stress Involved when Missing Credit Card Payment Due Dates

 How to Plan Accordingly in Order Not to Miss Payments

-- 1Do not spend more than your anticipated income.It is very easy to overspend when you do not plan your cash flow accordingly.
-There should be a good balance between your expenditures and what you actually earn.Advertisement
+- 1It is very easy to overspend when you do not plan your cash flow accordingly.
+There should be a good balance between your expenditures and what you actually earn.Do not spend more than your anticipated income.Advertisement

-- 5Limit missed payments to just one month at the most.Keep in mind that when you keep missing on your credit card payments, that will increase the interest rate by a huge amount.
+- 5Keep in mind that when you keep missing on your credit card payments, that will increase the interest rate by a huge amount.
 Therefore, in the long run, you become more and more in debt with those late charges.
 If you have to miss a payment, do not go over one month and try your best to catch up on the following month so your rates will come back to normal.
-Late payments just add up more problem for you if you are not able to take care of it immediately.Advertisement
+Late payments just add up more problem for you if you are not able to take care of it immediately.Limit missed payments to just one month at the most.Advertisement

 Referencing this Article